Proteas’ leading run-scorer Mignon du Preez retires from ODI cricket

 She did not have the best of tournaments but signed off in emphatic style with a match-winning half-century where she guided SA to a historic run-chase against India in Christchurch in SA’s last group-stage match.

-Cricket SA (CSA) CEO Pholetsi Moseki said Du Preez is a champion of women’s cricket in SA and worldwide.
+Cricket SA (CSA) CEO Pholetsi Moseki said Du Preez was a champion of women’s cricket in SA and worldwide.

-“She is a true example for any young girl who wants to take up the sport — that anything is possible through dedication, determination, and everlasting inquisitiveness to your craft while maintaining kindness and humility.
+“She is a true example for any young girl who wants to take up the sport — that anything is possible through dedication, determination and everlasting inquisitiveness to your craft while maintaining kindness and humility,” Moseki said.

 “CSA would like to extend their heartfelt thanks to Mignon for her undying commitment over the past 15 years and counting.”